-In the spirit of Open Science, all files of results are, at least initially, stored on the Nanosoft site on the All Results page and anyone may study, copy or download them.
-The name assigned to each reflects, as much as possible, the SQL command used to generate it and users and visitors are free to link to any of these in their own reports and papers if they so choose.
+In the spirit of Open Science, all files of results are, at least initially, stored on the Nanosoft site, on the All Results page and anyone may study, copy or download them.
+The name assigned to each reflects, as much as possible, the SQL command used to generate it and users and visitors are free to link to any of these in their own reports and papers.